 3. INDOOR BARS & RESTAURANTS

 Rustic yet sophisticated Italian cuisine is on the menu at the newly renovated Cafe Spiaggia, where an airy, light-filled dining room features sleek light fixtures, marble tables, black chairs, white leather banquettes, oversized windows and dramatic views of Lake Michigan.
-Reopened July 2015, the renovation also includes an updated menu (developed by James Beard Award-winning chef Tony Mantuano) and a new wine program, with a list hand-selected by Sommelier Rachael Lowe.
-Meanwhile, at the The J. Parker atop Hotel Lincoln, New American small plates are served up in a solarium-style dining room, offering unobstructed views of Lake Michigan.
+Meanwhile, at the The J. Parker atop Hotel Lincoln, New American small plates are served up in a solarium-style dining room, offering unobstructed views of Lake Michigan and as a bonus, a year round glass rooftop to keep warm in the winter.
 At The Kitchen, nosh on farm-to-table fare in a bistro-style dining room with windows overlooking the Chicago River.

 4. NAVY PIER FERRIS WHEEL